EYBlockchain/starlight/README.md

 ## R&D Notes & Ideas

 See (very incomplete) [preliminary notes](./doc/sprinkles-prelim-notes.md) for a flavour.
-The notes contain examples of inferring commitment and protocol structures from sprinkled Solidity.
+The notes contain examples of inferring commitment and protocol structures from decorated Solidity.

 ---